Fertility Law – Frequently Asked Questions

 It is important to highlight that, unlike the reportable transaction rules, an advisor or promoter does not necessarily need to be entitled to a fee to be caught by the notifiable transaction rules.
 There can be more than one advisor in respect of a notifiable transaction or series, each of whom may be subject to a filing obligation.
 However, a person that provides advice or representation in respect of an audit or tax dispute is excluded from the definition of an advisor or promoter, unless they are otherwise involved in the notifiable transaction.

-Taxpayers, advisors, and promoters must file information returns within 90 days of the earlier of the date on which the person becomes contractually obligated to enter into the notifiable transaction and the day on which the person enters into the notifiable transaction.
+A taxpayer who enters into a notifiable transaction or another person who enters into such a transaction in order to procure a tax benefit for the taxpayer must file information returns within 90 days of the earlier of the date on which the taxpayer (or a person who entered into the transaction for the benefit of the taxpayer) becomes contractually obligated to enter into the notifiable transaction and the day on which the taxpayer (or a person who entered into the transaction for the benefit of the taxpayer) enters into the notifiable transaction.

 The prescribed form for disclosing the notifiable to the CRA is RC312 Reportable Transaction and Notifiable Transaction Information Return.
 The relevant person would indicate on Form 312 that the transaction is a reportable transaction, a notifiable transaction or both.
 For notifiable transactions, the relevant person has to complete Part 3, “Notifiable transaction” and then continue with Part 5, “Penalty” of the form.13